imaustink/tagger/README.md

 $tagger.remove(tags);
 ```
 ### .tagger().getValues()
-Returns an array of strings representing the tags in an instance of .tagger()
+Returns an array of strings representing the tags in an instance of .tagger().
 ```javascript
 // Setup
 var $tagger = $('#Tagger').tagger();